concord-consortium/lab/readme.md

 - [Introducing Bourbon Sass Mixins](http://robots.thoughtbot.com/post/7846399901/introducing-bourbon-sass-mixins)

 ## Updating an external server with the contents of `dist/`

+*Note:* This is only used for deploys to [http://lab.dev.concord.org/](http://lab.dev.concord.org/)!
+For deploys to Github Pages, or to EC2, see the discussion at the top of the document about the gh-pages branch.

 Currently [http://lab.dev.concord.org/](http://lab.dev.concord.org/) is updated by using rsynch to copy the content of the `dist/` directory to the server.